JAForbes/super-mithril-css/readme.md

 const { m, css } = CSS(m, { server: true })
 ```

-In the browser this exact same code is a passthrough to the original mithril hyperscript function, so you can run this code isomorphically.

-Once `@scope` is stable on all modern browsers we can remove this constraint.
+In the browser we also override the hyperscript function to ensure attrs written after css nodes are moved to the start of the child list.

 ## Browser support